DEMONSTRATION OF LEGUMES FOR RELIABLE PROFITABILITY IN THE WESTERN REGION

-In collaboration with grower groups in each port zone, the project will develop nine legume (crop) demonstration sites on a range of soil types (and include shallow clay soils, heavy soils, and duplex soil types) in the Kwinana West, Kwinana East, and Geraldton Port Zones.
-These will be sown to a combination of different legume break crops in 2018, and in 2019 will be sown to a cereal rotation.
-All sites will be monitored throughout the season and reported on at the conclusion of the year.
+In collaboration with grower groups in each port zone, the project developed nine legume (crop) demonstration sites on a range of soil types (and include shallow clay soils, heavy soils, and duplex soil types) in the Kwinana West, Kwinana East, and Geraldton Port Zones.
+These were sown to a combination of different legume break crops as well as a standard practice crop for comparison in 2018, and in 2019 were sown to a cereal rotation.
+All sites where monitored throughout both seasons and reported on at the conclusion of 2019.

-In partnership with Farmanco Consultants the project will deliver nine Crop Sequence workshops across the thee port zones on how to run simulations of different break crops, and what the impact on profits are from the different options.
-The aim of the workshops is to up-skill growers and advisors on the economics of different legume options for the port zone.
-These workshops should include appropriate presenters and include an analysis (financial and risk) of all rotations with information pertinent for the port zone.
+In partnership with Farmanco Consultants the project delivered nine Crop Sequence workshops across the thee port zones on how to run simulations of different break crops, and what the impact on profits are from the different options.
+The aim of the workshops was to up-skill growers and advisors on the economics of different legume options for the port zone.
+These workshops included appropriate presenters and an analysis (financial and risk) of all rotations with information pertinent for the port zone.

-The extension of agronomy packages for pulses/legumes that fit for growers in each port zone will be developed throughout the project and provided by the participating groups.
+The extension of agronomy packages for pulses/legumes that fit for growers in each port zone was developed throughout the project and provided by the participating groups.

-The Liebe Group will be hosting four legume demonstration sites at Kalannie, Koorda, Dalwallinu, and East Maya.
+The Liebe Group hosted four legume demonstration sites at Kalannie, Koorda, Dalwallinu, and East Maya through 2018-2019.